chen-assert/cccbd_web/Document/01_user_draft.md

 ### Register

-If customers are new user of the website, they can click "Create New Account" link  at the bottom left of the login key and fill the registration form.
+If customers are a new user of the website, they can click "Create New Account" link at the bottom left of the login key and fill the registration form.
 Customers should input their real name, gender and identification number for the system to authenticate.

-Then customers should set their password for two times, the new passwords must be the same.
-And they also need to input their email to receive the security code that the system send to them.
-Then they input the security code and press the smile-face button. ( the system would check if the security code are correct and return reset state) If correct, the registration is finished successfully.
+Then customers should set their password for two time.
+The new passwords must be the same.
+And they also need to input their email to receive the security code that the system sends to them.
+Then they input the security code and press the smile-face button. (the system would check if the security code is correct and return reset state) if correct.
+The registration is finished successfully.
 (Each customer can only have one account)

 <figure>
   <img src="src\register"/>